G4ITTeam/g4it/CONTRIBUTING.md

-# Contributing to G4IT

-Contribution will be avalaible soon.
+Contribution will be avalaible soon and for now please contact support.g4it@soprasteria.com

-We invite you to use the [discussion](https://github.com/G4ITTeam/g4it/discussions) forum to ask questions, seek help, share your ideas, and suggest improvements.
-If you encounter a bug or technical issue, you can also create an [issue](https://github.com/G4ITTeam/g4it/discussions) so we can assist you promptly.